dzlab/dzlab.github.io/_posts/2025-02-15-vector-pipeline.md

 }
 ```

-Observe output log events from source or transform components.
-Logs are sampled at a specified interval
+Also, we can observe output log events from the source or transform components:

 ```
 $ docker exec -ti $(docker ps -aqf "name=vector") vector tap